-An Authorized Participant must submit an irrevocable order to purchase shares of the Fund before 5:00 p.m.
-Eastern Time on any Business Day in order to receive the next Business Day's NAV.
+An Authorized Participant must submit an irrevocable order to purchase shares of the Fund before 4:00 p.m., Eastern Time on any Business Day in order to receive that day's NAV.
 Creation Orders must be transmitted by an Authorized Participant by telephone or other transmission method acceptable to the Distributor pursuant to procedures set forth in the Authorized Participant Agreement, as described below.
 Economic or market disruptions or changes, or telephone or other communication failure, may impede the ability to reach the Distributor or an Authorized Participant.
-Orders to create shares of the Fund that are submitted on the Business Day immediately preceding a holiday or a day (other than a weekend) when the equity markets in the PRC or Hong Kong are closed may not be accepted.
+Orders to create shares of the Fund that are submitted on the Business Day immediately preceding a holiday or day (other than a weekend) when the markets in the relevant foreign market are closed may not be accepted.
 The Fund's deadline specified above for the submission of purchase orders is referred to as the Fund's "Cutoff Time."
 The Distributor, in its discretion, may permit the submission of such orders and requests by or through an Authorized Participant at any time (including on days on which the Exchange is not open for business) via communication through the facilities of the Distributor's proprietary website maintained for this purpose.
-Purchase orders and redemption requests, if accepted by the Trust, will be processed based on the NAV next determined after such acceptance in accordance with the Trust's standard Cutoff Times as disclosed in this SAI.
+Purchase orders and redemption requests, if accepted by the Trust, will be processed based on the NAV next determined after such acceptance in accordance with the Trust's standard Cutoff Times as provided in the Authorized Participant Agreement and disclosed in this SAI.